Wyoming Child Support

 The Wyoming Child Support Program is the agency tasked with handling claims in the state.
 Applying for support involves a process including establishing paternity for the child and creating support orders.
 The agency can assist with both of these processes as well as modifying existing orders or helping enforce these crucial court orders.
 To apply for support, simply fill out an application and return it to the agency.
 A non-refundable application processing fee will cost $25.
 Any questions or concerns regarding applying for support should be directed to Jodi Nuss at 307-777-5831 or Jodi.email@example.com.
 Download Forms.

-How to Calculate Child Support in Wyoming?
+How is Child Support Calculated in Wyoming?

 Calculating support in Wyoming involves adhering to a number of official guidelines set out by the state.
 Support will vary depending on each parent’s income and the number of children in need of support.